Sydney Sippe

 Major Sydney Vincent Sippe (pronounced sip-ee) (24 April 1889 – 17 November 1968) was a British pioneer aviator.
-He designed, built, and tested early aeroplanes, being the first pilot to take off from the sea in Britain.
-He flew many missions in World War I, including some of the first ever bombing raids.
-He won honours from several countries, particularly for his part in the 1914 bombing of a German Zeppelin factory.
+He designed, built and tested early aeroplanes, and made the first successful flight from seawater in Britain.
+He served in the Royal Naval Air Service during World War I, taking part in some of the earliest strategic bombing operations, and was decorated by Britain, France and Belgium.
+He is particularly remembered for the November 1914 bombing of the German Zeppelin works at Friedrichshafen, one of the earliest long-distance bombing missions.
+After the war he trained pilots in Japan, and led an attempt to recover reputed gold from the wreck of the SS Tubantia, involving a key legal case about salvage.

 Early life

 Sippe's parents were Charles Henry Sippe (1842–1924), a shipping export agent (whose firm, C H Sippe & Sons Ltd, still existed until c.2013), and Elizabeth Jane Thornton (born 1846).
 They had moved to Britain from Australia, both families having originally emigrated from Liverpool.

 The youngest of nine children, Sydney Sippe was born in 1889 in Brixton, London, where his parents lived at 17 Lambert Road.
 He was educated at Dulwich College from May 1903 to December 1905.